george-ckito/molecube/README.md

 3. Your package manager
 4. Your bots token
 5. Your MongoDB Database URI (If you don't have a database just skip this)
-6. Rather or not to use slash commands

 After you've answered these questions, Molecule will create a new folder and create a simple ping slash command.